-- Chapter 1 Provides an introduction to the project - Chapter 2 Provides an understanding of the subject area's regional context, planning, city and future context and existing site conditions. - Chapter 3 Establishes a project aspiration and series of project principles that guide the Civic Link. - Chapter 4 Develops a set of strategies supported through plans and precedent images that guide the future development of the Civic Link. - Chapter 5 Highlights the 'big moves' and structural elements of the project. - Chapter 6 Translates the framework plan into a conceptual master plan, in order to test and demonstrate potential project outcomes. - Chapter 7 Provides key recommendations, next steps and potential staging scenarios to be considered in the future design and delivery of the Civic Link.
+- Chapter 1 Provides an introduction to the project - Chapter 2 Provides an understanding of the subject area's regional context, planning, city and future context and existing site conditions. - Chapter 3 Establishes a project aspiration and series of project principles that guide the Civic Link. - Chapter 4 Develops a set of strategies supported through plans and precedent images that guide the future development of the Civic Link. - Chapter 5 Translates the framework plan into a conceptual master plan, in order to test and demonstrate potential project outcomes. - Chapter 6 Captures the feedback from the public exhibition. - Chapter 7 Provides key recommendations, next steps and potential staging scenarios to be considered in the future design and delivery of the Civic Link.